CALL: 0418 882 678

 INTERIOR TIMBER FLOOR FINISHES

-Finishes used in the interior of the house are categorized into four basic classes depending upon their “base” and the finishing effect that occurs after their application.
-Apart from bestowing a glamorous effect on the floor, there are also some drawbacks associated with each finishing material being used.
+Finishes used in the interior house are categorized into four basic classes depending upon their “base” and the finishing effect after their application.
+Apart from bestowing a glamorous effect on the floor however some drawbacks are associated with each finishing material being used.

-Let’s have a brief look at each of them so it would be easy for you to decide which coating would be the best fit for your timber floor finishes and polishing!
+Let’s briefly look at each of them so it would be easy for you to decide which coating would be the best fit for your timber floor finishes and polishing!

 Oil-Based Timber Floor Finishes